dcmi/dcap/README.md

 ![](http://www.dublincore.org/specifications/dublin-core/dc-dsp/2008-03-31/dsp-uml.png)

+The original Description Set Profile was not implemented except in some experimental forms.

 ### Proposal for a New Description Set Profile

+The overall environment for data interoperability has changed from the time of the Singapore Framework and the Description Set Profile.
+The advent of wide-spread linked data use provides a new model for data and also makes the need for sharing of application profiles more pronounced.
+Using the framework and the DSP as our starting points we have a strong basis for the development of a core schema for application profiles.

 1. Classes and properties that are specific to the Description Set Profile are in a draft ttl file [here](dsp.ttl)
 1. The elements that would be needed to create a profile are defined in a table [here](schemaList.csv).
 Because RDF does not support validation of metadata schemas, it is hoped that the actionable DSP can be implemented in the [Shapes Expression](http://shex.io/) (ShEx) language.